Golden Needle Awards

 If your piece is in one of the judged exhibits (Bobbie Pilling or Golden Needle Awards), your entry will also be judged on finishing as it is part of the judging criteria.

 This is going to be a fun Education Exhibit and we are excited to be receiving your entry (entries).
-By having class pieces, master craftsman, along with fiber forum pieces and the Bobbie Pilling and Golden Needles entries we will have a wonderful exhibition in Boston this year!
+By having class pieces, master craftsman, along with fiber forum pieces and the Bobbie Pilling and Golden Needles entries we will have a wonderful exhibition!

 National Education Exhibit Chair